sailpoint-oss/golang-sdk/api_beta/docs/CertificationCampaignsAPI.md

 )

 func main() {
-	deleteCampaignsRequest := *openapiclient.NewDeleteCampaignsRequest() // DeleteCampaignsRequest | IDs of the campaigns to delete.
+	deleteCampaignsRequest := *openapiclient.NewDeleteCampaignsRequest() // DeleteCampaignsRequest | The ids of the campaigns to delete.

 	configuration := openapiclient.NewConfiguration()
 	apiClient := openapiclient.NewAPIClient(configuration)